Harry Matovu QC

 - Legal 500 2015

-Harry Matovu is a Silk with a wide-ranging commercial practice and considerable experience of general commercial claims, including civil fraud, banking and finance, insurance and reinsurance law, oil and gas and public international law and public inquiries.
-He has been instructed in a number of very high-profile cases over the years, including the Lloyd's Litigation in the 1990s; the MMR Vaccine Litigation; litigation arising out of an attempted coup in 2004 against the Government of Equatorial Guinea, which was listed by The Lawyer magazine as one of the top 20 cases for 2006, 2007 and 2008; a successful challenge to one of the major spending cuts of the present Government, which was listed by The Lawyer magazine as one of the top 20 cases for 2011; and a 5-month Commercial Court trial in 2012-2013 of a US$1.7 billion dispute over oil exploration rights in Iraqi Kurdistan, which was listed by The Lawyer magazine as one of the top 20 cases for 2012 (Excalibur Ventures LLC v Texas Keystone Inc).
+Harry Matovu is a noted advocate “with superb cross-examination skills” (Chambers & Partners 2016) who is “very good with clients” (Chambers & Partners 2015).
+He has a wide-ranging commercial practice and considerable experience of general commercial claims, including civil fraud, banking and finance, insurance and reinsurance law, oil and gas and public international law and public inquiries.
+He has been instructed in a number of very high-profile cases; litigation arising out of an attempted coup against the Government of Equatorial Guinea, which was listed by The Lawyer magazine as one of the top 20 cases for 2006, 2007 and 2008; a successful judicial review challenge to one of the major spending cuts of the Government, which was listed by The Lawyer magazine as one of the top 20 cases for 2011; and a US$1.7 billion dispute over oil exploration rights in Iraqi Kurdistan, which was listed by The Lawyer magazine as one of the top 20 cases for 2012 (Excalibur Ventures LLC v Texas Keystone Inc).

-His practice involves cases in the civil courts in England and Wales from the Supreme Court downwards, including the Commercial Court and the Queen's Bench and Chancery Division of the High Court.
-He is also regularly instructed in major international and domestic commercial arbitrations, and he sits as an arbitrator.
+Harry Matovu has appeared in all the civil courts in England and Wales from the Supreme Court downwards, including the Commercial Court and the Queen's Bench and Chancery Division of the High Court and the Administrative Court.
+He is also regularly instructed in major international and domestic commercial arbitrations, and he accepts appointments as an arbitrator under Bermuda Form , ARIAS , LCIA , ICC , UNCITRAL Rules, as well as ad hoc appointments.
+He has lectured widely on international arbitration, and in particular disputes relating to Africa.

 Harry Matovu is a commercial Silk with a wide-ranging practice which includes general commercial litigation and arbitrations, professional negligence, administrative law and public and private international law.
 He was appointed Queen's Counsel in 2010.